 True to the founding vision of the company, an emphasis of Baldwin’s leadership has been to commission works that encourage collaboration with other artforms, especially music and design.
 He has been responsible for works for the company by choreographers including Karole Armitage, Rafael Bonachela, Kim Brandstrup, Aletta Collins, Javier De Frutos, André Gingras, Shobana Jeyasingh and Ashley Page.

 During his tenure Rambert has won two Olivier Awards and the TMA Theatre Award for Achievement in Dance.
 The company also successfully raised £19.6million to create a purpose-built home on London’s South Bank, which opened in 2013.

 Rambert today has the most far-reaching touring programme of any British contemporary dance company, presenting new, large scale works of the highest standards to audiences throughout the UK, complemented by equally extensive education, outreach and participation work.

 You can download complete lists of all Rambert productions below.
-These include details of title, choreographer and creative team and premiere dates, and are available either in chronological order by premiere date, or in alphabetical order by dance title, and in alphabetical order by choreographer's surname.
+These include details of title, choreographer and creative team and premiere dates.
+The repertory lists are available in chronological order by Rambert's premiere date, in alphabetical order by dance title, and in alphabetical order by choreographer's surname.